Growing Zones: 5-9 outdoors(hardy down to -10℉) 5-9 outdoors

 - AZ, CA, WA

-Your new Kwanzan Cherry Tree blooms in large clusters of 3-5 flowers!
-These clusters are the thickest of all pink flowering trees and look similar to carnations.
+Your new Kwanzan Cherry Tree blooms in huge clusters of 3 to 5 flowers.
+These clusters are the thickest of all pink trees and resemble carnations in hue and volume.

 Customer Reviews & Photos

 Very pleasant, The tree is looking good and is doing well so far.

 We received and planted the Kwanzan cherry on May 24, so it's only been in our yard for a short time.
 So far it seems to be holding its own and I'm hopeful it will make it.